Sneaky Sasquatch: Activities

 One of the activities required for progress in Chapter 1 of the storyline is golf, featuring matches from 3 to 9 holes.

 There are many racing events.
 Karting, car racing and drifting take place on the race track.
 Entering harder races requires passing increasingly harder driving tests, which are a challenge by themselves.
+The longest car race, The Sasquatch 100, is 100 laps long and lasts for roughly 20 minutes.
 Car racing is required for completion of Chapter 1.

-On the water, there is boat racing and canoeing.
-One particularly long car race is 100 laps long and lasts for around 20 minutes, and there is also a similarly long boat race.
+Near the island, there is boat racing and canoeing.
+There is a race similar to the Sasquatch 100 called the Fastboat 25.

-The dirt track features dirt bike racing and freestyle, monster truck racing and car-crushing, and ice racing.
+At a dirt track there is dirt bike racing and freestyle, monster truck racing, car-crushing, and ice racing.

 Skiing includes two types of events: fastest descent over several pistes, and freestyle where the goal is to perform the hardest jumps.
 This activity is required for completion of Chapter 1.

 Snowball fights are played in several formats such as last man standing, team against team, hitting a number of targets in a limited time, or survival against multiple attackers.

 Surfing requires the player to do jumps and spins before being overtaken by the wave.
 The player needs to upgrade their surfboard by beating a lineup of opponents of increasing difficulty.

 An arcade in the town hosts several arcade video games made in the style of late 1980s to early 1990s.

-Several mini-games are more relaxed collecting activities, such as scuba diving (collecting trash underwater), fishing, mushroom hunting, and collecting dinosaur bones for the museum.
+Several mini-games are more relaxed collecting activities, such as scuba diving (collecting trash underwater), fishing, mushroom foraging, and collecting dinosaur bones for the museum.
 However, some rarer varieties of fish and mushroom are hard to find, and may require many in-game days.

 Sasquatch can adopt a runaway dog, a Boston Terrier, which requires care and food to grow (constituting a simple virtual pet mini-game), and eventually becomes helpful in finding expensive truffles.
+The dog is based on Jesse Ringrose’s dog.

-In Chapter 4 of the storyline, Sasquatch can befriend over 50 characters in the game.
+As of the most recent update, Sasquatch can befriend 67 characters in the game.
 He can do activities and mini-games to satisfy the friends, and increase the relationship between Sasquatch and the friend.
 This activity is required for completion of Chapter 4.